 Beat the heat and head indoors to catch one of the Peace Center shows.
 One year Ryan and I saw Riverdance during the summer and in years past it had shows like The Lion King, Finding Neverland, The Book of Mormon, Cats, and more.

 And if heading indoors doesn’t call to you, they do have several shows at their outdoor TD Stage along the the river.
-Check their schedule for full details.
+Check out the White Claw Concerts in July.
+You’ll need a ticket.

 Food + Drink